 Now that you know the first step in your mortgage journey, continue on to the next Mortgage Move.

-For a more in-depth look into the steps and decisions that go into buying and financing a home, visit “Owning a Home.”
+For a more in-depth look into the steps and decisions that go into buying and financing a home, visit “Buying a House.”
 Here, you can learn what to expect when buying a home, and what questions to ask in order to find the best mortgage for you.